yu-ming-chen/tp/docs/UserGuide.md

 5. Congratulations, you have successfully launched NUSave!
 > 📕 If you are launching the application for the first time, a set of sample data will be created for you.
-> Use the [clear command](#627-clearing-budgets-clear) to purge the existing sample data.
+> Use the [clear command](#627-clearing-budgets-clear) to purge any existing sample data.

-6. Type your desired command in the command box and press enter to execute it.
+6. Type your desired command into the command box and press the enter button to execute it.
 Below is a series of commands that you can try:
+    - `create n/Daily Expenses`: Creates a budget with the name "Daily Expenses".
+    - `open 1`: Opens the budget located at index 1.
+    - `close`: Closes the budget that is open and return to the main page.
     - `help`: Shows the list of commands currently available.
     - `exit`: Exits the app.

-7. Refer to the [commands](#6-commands) below for details of each command.
+7. Refer to the [commands section](#6-commands) below for details of each command.

 ## 5. Tips
 ### 5.1.
 Syntax highlighting